jonathan4501/ROVAMAP-PHARMACY/README.md

 **RUN THE FOLLOWING**

 - 'pipenv shell' to activate the environmetn
-- 'python manage.py runserver' to run the server to navigate the code in your broswer
+- 'python manage.py runserver' to run the server to navigate the code in your browser

 # ROVAMAP_PHARMACY